umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Structure-Error/index.md

 ### Does your Development still have the red indicator?

-Sometimes you might need to run another extraction on your Cloud environment after deploying in order to get a `deploy-complete` marker in your `/data` folder and turn your environment *green*.
-To do this, follow the steps described in the [manual extractions guide](../../../Set-Up/Power-Tools/Manual-extractions).
+Sometimes you might need to run another schema deployment on your Cloud environment after deploying in order to turn your environment *green*.
+To do this, follow the steps described in the [schema deployment guide](../../../Deployment/Deploy-Operations/Deploy-schema/).

 The final step is to deploy the pending changes from Development to your Live environment, to ensure everything is completely in sync.